LBCrion/sfwbar/doc/sfwbar.rst

   Send a command over Sway IPC applicable to a current window, Returns n/a.

 Str(<value>, <number>)
-  Convert a value to string.If converting a numner, the second parameter controls decimal precision.
+  Convert a value to string.If converting a number, the second parameter controls decimal precision.
 Returns <string>.

 Val(<string)
   Convert a string to a number.
-Returns <nuemric>
+Returns <numeric>

 Min(<number>, <number>)
   Return a smaller of the two numbers.